Hong Kong territory profile

 But Beijing can veto changes to the political system, and pro-democracy forces have been frustrated by what they see as the slow pace of political reform.

-Chief executive: Leung Chun-ying
+Outgoing chief executive: Leung Chun-ying

 Leung Chun-ying's term as chief executive has been plagued by political battles fuelled by Hong Kong's pro-democracy opposition.

 More commonly known as CY Leung, he was elected in 2012 by a 1,200-strong committee packed with members of pro-Beijing elites.

 Mr Leung has often been accused buy pro-democracy campaigners of putting China's interests above those of the Hong Kong's people.

 In 2014, massive pro-democracy rallies led by the umbrella movement saw protesters occupy major parts of the city and caused political upheaval.

 The stand-off hit a high when Mr Leung backed China's view that only candidates nominated by committee should stand in direct chief executive elections in March 2017.

 Mr Leung, whose term ends in July 2017, did not stand for re-election, citing family reasons.

 Hong Kong is home to many of Asia's biggest media players.
 The territory has one of the world's largest film industries and is a major centre for broadcasting and publishing.